sanjay-namdeo/notes/angular/angular-components-modules-services.md

 As we can see in the above image, our component is defined with @Component decorator.

 ### Modules
 A module is a place where we can group components, directives, services, and pipes.
-Module decides whether the components, directives, etc can be used by other modules, by exporting or hiding these elements.
+Module decides whether the components, directives, etc. can be used by other modules, by exporting or hiding these elements.
 Every module is defined with a @NgModule decorator.
 By default, modules are of two types:
 1. Root Module
 2. Feature Module